Last Updated on January 17, 2023 by user

 Early indications are that businesses are starting to embrace this next era of the digital workplace.
 Many are turning to cloud-based platforms to drive flexibility, accessibility, and convenience.
 We’re seeing 470,000 monthly mobile work check-ins and some HR managers have been able to cut admin time down by 63% through automation.

-Similarly, companies are making employee benefits more accessible via an app.With over 2 million employees logging into the Bayzat app per month, they can easily give teams unprecedented access to work, finance and medical benefits designed to boost their wellbeing and productivity.
+Similarly, companies are making employee benefits more accessible via an app.With over 2 million employees logging into the Bayzat app per month, they can easily give teams unprecedented access to work, health and financial benefits designed to boost their wellbeing and productivity.
 Businesses are delivering a world-class employee experience while keeping pace with their expectations.

-This is all part of the wider Bayzat Effect, a phenomenon that is impacting thousands of businesses across the UAE.
+This is all part of the wider Bayzat Effect, a phenomenon that is impacting thousands of businesses across KSA.
 Whether it’s enabling employees to access key systems via an app or introducing new automated tools to streamline processes, changing the way work works has never been more important.

 That’s the latest from Business News Now.
 Stay tuned for more special reports into the Bayzat Effect.